2511674586/withLinux/x/gnome/topbar.md

 ```
 We need to prevent the length of this embedded css file from being changed.
 ```
-1235 /* */
+1235 /**/
 1236 #panel {
-1237 background-color: rgba(0,0,0,0.5);
+1237 background-color: rgba(0,0,0,0.382);
 1238  font-weight: bold;
 1239   height: 1.86em; }
 ```
-You should haave noticed that some comments are accurately striped in order to get enough
+You should haave noticed that some comments and spaces are accurately striped in order to get enough
-and precise palce for `rgba(0,0,0,0.5)`.
+and precise palce for `rgba(0,0,0,0.382)`.

 If you got the ELF offsets into a mess, gnome-shell will must crash at starting up.